Dynamic Workflows: Advanced Example - Modifying the Schema Feature

 1235 169 Mid-Atlantic

-You should notice that this data is structured in a completely new way as it was created directly inside the workspace.
+You should notice that this data is structured in a completely new way, as it was created directly inside the workspace.
 This is important!
-Dynamic workspaces always need to be able to reference a schema definition in order to work and in this case we do not have one defined just yet (Step 3 below will address this).
+Dynamic workspaces always need to be able to reference a schema definition in order to work, and in this case, we do not have one defined just yet (Step 3 below will address this).

 2. Branching the Data

-As we only want to manipulate one schema feature (instead of doing this for every feature).
-We need to split the data up into two streams.
-The first stream should connect to a brand new FeatureMerger in the Requestor Port while the second stream should connect to a Sampler.
+We only want to manipulate one schema feature (instead of doing this for every feature).
+We need to split the data into two streams.
+The first stream should connect to a brand new FeatureMerger in the Requestor Port, while the second stream should connect to a Sampler.
 Use the sampler to pass one single feature into the next step.
 See below:

 3. Using the Pattern

 The final step is to bring the data back together into a list.
 Use the ListBuilder to accomplish this.
+Set the following parameters:

 You now have a completed Schema Feature that has been designed and edited.
 Fantastic!